Causes of Vaginal Yeast Infection

 One of the most problematic things that we place into our diet and digestive system that feeds candida uncontrollably is sugar.
 It is incredibly hard to ditch, as you constantly get cravings for sweets, chocolate, ice cream etc, but the elimination of all forms of sugar from the diet makes the biggest difference in the battle against candida and it will make its elimination so much easier, because without sugar it has very little to eat.

 Sexual activity has been shown through many studies to increase the pH of the Vagina and possibly result in a vaginal yeast infection or other infections of the vagina.
 Having unprotected sex drastically reduces the count of healthy bacteria in the vagina, mainly attributed to the act that semen has an alkaline pH (Jespers.
 V., et al., 2015).
 The pH of semen, as well as components of the seminal fluid, may hinder good bacteria from adhering to the vaginal wall.
-As a result, if you are having unprotected sex or protected sex it is important to supplement on a daily basis with probiotics (Antonio, M.A.D., et al., 2009).
+As a result, if you are having unprotected sex or protected sex it is important to supplement daily with probiotics (Antonio, M.A.D., et al., 2009).

 If you have low levels of beneficial and hydrochloric producing bacteria in your vagina it is a good idea to take probiotic suppositories along with oral probiotic supplements.
 If you already do this on a result base (even if it is only the oral probiotic supplements) you should not have to abstain from sex.
-However, if you have a history of having frequent yeast infections, urinary tract infections or Bacterial Vaginosis it is important to abstain from sex for a period of one week to 10 days in order for the beneficial bacteria to adhere to the vaginal walls.
+However, if you have a history of having frequent yeast infections, urinary tract infections or Bacterial Vaginosis it is important to abstain from sex for a period of one week to 10 days for the beneficial bacteria to adhere to the vaginal walls.
 During this period it is beneficial to supplement with probiotic suppositories and oral probiotics, eliminate sugar from the diet as well as coffee, alcohol and any food allergies or intolerances.
 The levels of lactobacilli colonized in the vagina during this time, will not be drastically affected by intercourse with/without the use of a condom (ibid).
 However, as was stated above, semen does increase the pH of the vagina and when the pH of the vagina is not acidic or goes above a pH of 4.5 you are at a high risk of developing a yeast infection, bacterial vaginosis or another infection within the vagina (Brunzel, N.A., 2018).
 It is believed by some that overtime a monogamous couple balances their genital bacteria in such a way that infections are very rare if they occur at all (Chia, M., Abrams, R.C., 2006).

 Vaginal Yeast Infections are also transferable, they can be sexually transmitted to your partner.
 As a result, it is important to make sure that if you begin to feel unwell down there get yourself checked out and find out exactly what is wrong.
 For same-sex female couples, shared sex toys can also lead to the spread of a yeast infection or the result of one (Chia, M., & Abrams, R.C., 2006).
 Men can develop Candida Balanitis (a yeast infection of the genitalia).
 It does not display many symptoms if any at all (it can sometimes appear as a rash, dry skin or blistering), though it can cause problems and discomfort if left untreated.
-Therefore, make sure that you get yourself checked out as soon as you feel symptoms for candida coming on and let your partner know that it is best that you refrain from sexual intercourse until the issue is resolved (Greene, C.D., 2012).
+Therefore, make sure that you get yourself checked out as soon as you feel symptoms for candida coming on and let your partner know that you should refrain from sexual intercourse until the issue is resolved (Greene, C.D., 2012).

 Toxins and Heavy Metals